ros2hp/grmgr/README.md

 # grmgr
 Whever there is an opportunity to instantiate an unknown number of goroutines, typically in a for-loop, **_grmgr_** (GoRoutine ManaGeR) can be used to constrain the number of concurrent goroutines to a fixed and constant number until it finishes.

-In the example below we have such a typical scenario where a stream of potentially thousands of nodes is read from a channel.
+In the example below we have a typical scenario where a stream of potentially thousands of nodes is read from a channel.
 Each node is passed to a goroutine, processDP().

 Rather than instantiate thousands of concurrent goroutintes the developer can create a  **_grmgr_** Limiter, specifying a ceiling value, and use the Control() method in the for-loop to constrain the number of concurrent goroutines.